Feature / Interviews

 Interviews • September 2, 2013

 Dear Boy is a new band that has spent the past year playing clubs across Los Angeles, building up a strong following.
 Boy, have they without having even released a record yet.
-Scene Point Blank had a chance to sit down with frontman, Ben Grey, after only their … Read more
+Scene Point Blank had a chance to sit down with frontman, Ben Grey, after only their fourth show … Read more

 Related news